maddyking44/atua-AR-web/README.md

-# Web App for ATUA_AR
+# Web App for AR_ATUA

 Haere Mai!
-Welcome to the Github home for ATUA_AR's Web App division.
+Welcome to the Github home for AR_ATUA's Web App division.

 This is part of an EDA final project by Ben, Zach, Anthony, Maddy and Laura.